COVID-19 Information for Patients

 Our practices are open and we are here to care for you.
 Keeping you and our clinical teams safe is a top priority.
 Whether you receive your care virtually or in-person, you can count on receiving the same great quality of care that you’ve come to expect from Columbia.
 Please visit ColumbiaDoctors for more information.

-We are providing first and second doses of the COVID-19 vaccine to eligible New York City residents in partnership with our hospital partner, NewYork-Presbyterian.
-Patients that are eligible for the vaccine can make an appointment through our Connect portal.
+We are providing COVID-19 vaccines and booster doses to eligible patients in partnership with our hospital partner, NewYork-Presbyterian.
+Patients can make an appointment through our Connect portal.
 Information about eligibility and appointment availability can be checked on our VaccineTogetherNY.org site.
 Information is also available at 646-697-8222.

 If you think you might have COVID-19, we want you to get the best care possible and keep those around you safe and healthy.
 That means finding out if you need testing before visiting a practice office.